The opinions represented in this article do not necessarily represent those of the staff of CUIndependent.com nor any of its sponsors.

 The birds and the bees, along with ski fans, are asking the same questions regarding this season’s dry spell; however, it seems the bees have more to buzz about then we do.

 If you are a native to Colorado, you know how up in the air weather can be around here.
 One day it’s warm with a light breeze, the next, even warmer, and then you wake up shivering in a tank top and shorts to find its cold because it is snowing outside, hard.
+You might even need to call a snow management service to help you out in some cases, snow can get that bad.
 Yep, that’s Colorado for you, and the Boulder fashion seems to symbolize the weather – with footwear ranging from warm boots to sandals through October.

 This season however, seems to be unusually unusual.
 With only one snow fall that melted soon after it arrived, it doesn’t quite feel like, well, winter.
 And though personally, the cold usually makes me burn for summer, I am starting to wonder what’s going on?
 I’m sure much of Boulder is too, especially those who wait all year to hit the slopes.
 For the ski bums, I bet the beginning of the season has been downright frustrating.